 Note: These conditions are supplemental to, not a replacement for, the hall’s ordinary conditions of hire.

-You undertake to comply with the actions identified in the hall’s risk assessment, of which you have been provided with a copy.
+SC 2: You undertake to comply with the actions identified in the hall’s risk assessment, of which you will be provided with a copy.

 Please take care cleaning electrical equipment.
 Use cloths - do not spray!